codingandcommunity/Learn-With-Coding-And-Community/README.md

 # Learn-With-Coding-And-Community
 This is a web-based application that is to be directly deployed onto the official Coding&amp;&amp;Community club [website]( https://codingandcommunity.org/) as an additional learning feature.
 It is to be added to the main site in the form of an additional tab on the upper toolbar with the name of this web-app.
 Clicking on the tab enables users to log into their Coding&&Community account (username/email & password) onto a separate website where they can complete curriculum, register for hackathons, and receive advice.
+The application employs [Moodle](https://moodle.org/), an open source learning platform (under the GPL license) as a means of delivering coding&&community's educational content.

 **README template below will be filled out as this application is developed.**
 ## Getting Started

-Follow these instructions to get a copy of this web application working on your local machine.
+Follow these instructions to get a copy of this web application working on your local machine (most notably, localhost).
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
+* Performance prerequisites TBA.
-* **Web server stack** depending on OS and preferences: ([WAMP](http://ampps.com/wamp), [XAMPP](https://www.apachefriends.org/index.html), [MAMP](https://www.mamp.info/en/), [LAMP](https://phoenixnap.com/kb/how-to-install-lamp-stack-on-ubuntu))
+* **Web server stack (Apache, MySql, and PHP)** depending on OS and preferences: ([WAMP](http://ampps.com/wamp), [XAMPP](https://www.apachefriends.org/index.html), [MAMP](https://www.mamp.info/en/), [LAMP](https://phoenixnap.com/kb/how-to-install-lamp-stack-on-ubuntu))
+* Recommended to have **phpmyadmin** working on stack.
+Note: If you have Linux and are going with LAMP,  **phpmyadmin** is not automatically included when you install all stack components.
+Follow instructions [here](https://www.ostechnix.com/install-phpmyadmin-with-lamp-stack-on-ubuntu-16-04/) to get **phpmyadmin** installed.

 ```
 Give examples
 ```

 ### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+**Moodle:**
+  **1.** Clone/download the *moodle* and *moodledata* folders from the moodle branch on this repo into a separate folder on your machine (recommended to put on your Desktop folder).
+  **2.** Make a copy of the *moodle* and *moodledata* folders.
+Move the *moodle* folder into the designated localhost directory of the web server stack you are using (ex. into */var/www/html/* if you are using LAMP).
+Move the *moodledata* folder into the root localhost directory folder (ex. into */var/www/* if you are using LAMP).
+  **3.** Using **phpmyadmin**, create a database named *moodle_codingandcommunity*.
+Make sure that you name the database correctly with the right spelling or else Moodle will be unable to connect to your web server database.
+It is recommended you log into **phpmyadmin** with a custom account separate from *root*.
+  **4.** Open up localhost on your favorite browser.
+Navigate to the *moodle* folder.
+  **5.** If this is your first time doing so, you may have to run through an installation process.
+When you reach the server checks page, you may need to install additional PHP packages for Moodle to function properly.
+If you have trouble passing the server checks even after following the suggested instructions, try using another web server stack. (for ex., if it does not work on WAMP, try using LAMP instead).
+Click [here](https://docs.moodle.org/38/en/Installation_quick_guide#Install_Moodle) for more information about installing Moodle.
+  **6.** Log into Moodle with administrator account credentials.
+Ask the **administrator** for more information.

+Now that you have successfully installed the distribution of Moodle from this repo, you should see the latest edition of the Moodle platform for coding&&community.

 ```
 Give the example